 Rick was born in Buffalo, New York and raised in Pittsburgh during the “70’s” (Steel Curtain era).
-In 1985, he moved to Clearwater, Florida where he began working in the Information Technology industry and spent over 30 years in the corporate biotech business working for firms like Bristol Myers Squib, Baxter International, Conmed Corporation, and most recently at an architectural and interior design firm, Chancey Design.
+In 1985, he moved to Clearwater, Florida where he began working in the Information Technology industry and spent over 30 years in the corporate biotech business working for firms like Bristol Myers Squib, Baxter International, and Conmed Corporation, and finally at an architectural and interior design firm, Chancey Design.
 In purchasing the Prescott Pines Bed and Breakfast Inn, he left the “corporate” world behind to pursue his lifelong aspiration of owning and managing his own business.
 Raised in an Italian family where cooking is everything, Rick is applying and refining his own culinary skills as a new Innkeeper.
-Along with possessing an extensive knowledge of technology, Rick enjoys mountain biking and socializing with the guests.
+Along with his extensive knowledge of technology, Rick enjoys mountain biking and socializing with the guests.

 While we left behind dear family and friends, and the sunny beaches of Florida, we know that the beauty and wonder of Arizona is unmatched in the world.
 Yes, moving from sea level to mile-high Prescott has been a big change, but living in Prescott and running the Inn has been a dream come true!

 Come and see us!
 We purchased a beautiful property and have added our own touches to make your stay comfortable and relaxing.
 Visit us in this little oasis of pine trees and see the historic sites of Prescott.
 You’ll love it as much as we do!Rick and Karen Matvey